 Average yearly income: $93,863

-As a health and safety manager, your main focus will be on planning, directing, organizing, and controlling safety activities as directed by Air Force superior officers.
+As a health and safety manager, your main focus will be on planning, directing, and controlling safety activities as directed by Air Force superior officers.

 2. Biomedical Equipment Technician

 Average yearly income: $96,373